nemodrive/nemodata/README.md

 pip install .
 ```

-Make sure use your anaconda env (if you so desire) during installation
+Make sure to use your anaconda env (if you so desire) during installation

 ## Examples